ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-MEM-NODROP" type="Rule" title="Do not use types that implement `Drop` at FFI boundary">

-In a secure Rust development, Rust code must not implement `Drop` for any types that are directly transmitted to foreign code  (i.e. not through a pointer or reference).
+In a secure Rust development, Rust code MUST NOT implement `Drop` for any types that are directly transmitted to foreign code  (i.e. not through a pointer or reference).